frontendpatterns/frontendpatterns.dev/src/content/patterns/deep-linking.md

 ## Solution

-Apply the Deep Linking pattern by enabling URLs that point directly to specific application states for shareability, and reinforce it with concise examples or tests.
+Enable URLs that point directly to specific application states for shareability.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.